Lauren Daigle leads with 6 nominations, including Artist of the Year;

 About ArtSoul Radio

-ArtSoul Radio is a faith-based media and culture platform spotlighting the intersection of Christian R&B, Gospel, CHH, and creative expression.
-Through storytelling, sound, and community, we amplify voices shaping the next era of faith-driven culture.
+ArtSoul Radio is a faith-forward media and culture platform spotlighting the intersection of Christian R&B, Gospel, CHH, and creative expression.
+Through storytelling, sound, and community, we amplify the voices shaping the next era of faith-driven culture.

 The Stellar Plus Experience is the official, multi-day event leading up to the Stellar Gospel Music Awards.
 It’s a celebration of faith, music, and culture, offering a range of activities beyond the main awards show.
 This includes masterclasses, fashion showcases, comedy shows, and special events that enhance the overall Stellar Awards experience.
 This has also become the space for emerging talent show up and be heard.
 Don’t miss this experience during Stellar weekend!
 There will be something for everyone!